WhoTHU/Adversarial_Texture/README.md

 * EasyDict 1.9

 #### 2. Preparation
-You need to download the yolov2 and yolov3 weights by
+You need to download the yolov2 weights by
 ```
 wget -P ./data/models/ https://pjreddie.com/media/files/yolov2.weights
-wget -P ./data/models/ https://pjreddie.com/media/files/yolov3.weights
 ```
 and prepare the Inria Dataset
 ```